• Skip to primary navigation

 • An easy way to use celeriac - You have probably seen celeriac in the supermarket and been put off getting it because it looks a little weird.
 But it is delicious, and really easy to cook with.
 If you have never cooked with celeriac before then this is a good place to start because it is so easy.

-• Minimal ingredients - Just 4 ingredients go in to making these chips.
+• Minimal ingredients - Just 4 ingredients go into making these chips.
 Apart from the celeriac, you probably have all the other ingredients already in your kitchen.

 • Different flavour options - The great thing about chips is that there are so many different ways you can flavour them.
 We have kept this simple with a little paprika, salt and pepper, but we have also given loads of different seasoning options below.